Transparency in business: the next wave in company evolution

 5. Transparency strengthens business accountability

-You only need to look at the impact of 2001’s Fast Food Nation and 2004’s Super Size Me on the fast food industry to understand why cutting corners on transparency to stay competitive is bad for the sustained health of an organisation.
-In this era, companies – especially big ones – already have to work against widespread public distrust.
+One need only look at the impact of 2001’s Fast Food Nation and 2004’s Super Size Me on the fast-food industry to understand why cutting corners on transparency to stay competitive is bad for the sustained health of an organization.
+In this era, companies—especially big ones—already have to work against widespread public distrust.

-By making data readily available to employees and the public, leaders can hold their businesses accountable and ensure that every step taken by the organisation is in its own best interest.
-The external return on investment also works out well.
-Numerous studies, including the aforementioned Label Insight survey, have found that consumers are willing to pay more for products that are made by transparent companies.
+By making data readily available to employees and the public, leaders can hold their businesses accountable and ensure that every step the organization takes is in its own best interest.
+The external return on investment checks out too.
+Numerous studies, including the aforementioned Label Insight survey, have found that consumers are willing to pay more for products made by transparent companies.